 You can learn more about the various Supplement plans available in the following article.

 One exception to be aware of…

-While most Medicare Supplement plan types allow you to cover services from any provider who accepts Medicare assignment, there is one exception: Medicare Select plans.
+Most Medicare Supplement plan types allow you to cover services from any provider who accepts Medicare assignment.
+However, there is one exception: Medicare Select plans.
 Under a Medicare Select plan, you may receive coverage only for services from providers included in that particular plan’s network.
-If you are currently on a Medicare Select plan and are planning to move out of its service area but still want comparable coverage, you have two main options for moving forward.
+If you are currently on a Medicare Select plan but still want comparable coverage in your new area, you have two main options for moving forward.

 - You can sign up for a standardized Medigap policy from your current carrier which includes the same (or fewer) benefits as your current Medicare Select policy.